motah-fard/game/README.md

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add another Game such as Tic-Tac-Toe, or 2048 in other pages
-- Use local storage to save user favorites
+- Adding dark mode

 ## Timeframes